arapulido/katacoda-scenarios/cluster-checks/step2.md

 datadog-kube-state-metrics   1/1     1            1           15h
 ```

-The Datadog Helm chart, by default, aside from the Datadog agent, deploys [Kube State Metrics](https://github.com/kubernetes/kube-state-metrics) by default.
+The Datadog Helm chart, by default, aside from the Datadog agent, deploys [Kube State Metrics](https://github.com/kubernetes/kube-state-metrics).
 Kube State Metrics is a service that listens to the Kubernetes API and generates metrics about the state of the objects.
 Datadog uses some of these metrics to populate its Kubernetes default dashboard.

 `kubectl get daemonset`{{execute}}